Rasool071/portfolio-website/README.md

 # portfolio-website
-This is my first basic personal portfolio website built using HTML and CSS.
-It showcases a simple and responsive design, highlighting my introduction, skills, and project placeholders.
-The purpose of this project is to practice fundamental web development skills and begin building my online presence as a developer.
+This is a simple and responsive personal portfolio website built using HTML and CSS.
+The website showcases basic information about me, including an introduction, skills, projects, and contact details.
+It's designed to be clean, minimal, and easy to navigate.

+🚀 Features
+Responsive design for desktop and mobile

+Clean and modern layout

+Sections for About Me, Projects, Skills, and Contact

+Easy to customize for personal use

+🌐 Live Preview
+[Add your live site link here, if hosted on GitHub Pages or elsewhere]